 - The car horn in Asia is used a lot.
 More than I prefer.

 - I’m pretty sure now that when I see Asian travelers in the States wearing masks they’re not sick, they’re just protecting themselves against air pollution.

 - Religion is an idea which means vastly different things to different people.
 Practicing it is a state of mind.
 Projecting it is a state of weakness.
 No one anywhere cares what you like or don’t like about his or her deity until you try to explain why you think they’re wrong.
 Unless asked, don’t answer and even then think long and hard about how much you really care about someone else’s privately held personal beliefs.
 Then, and only then decide whether or not it’s worth your breath to engage.
 Chances are you’ll find people are way more beautiful in mystery.

 - Electric razors for men are harder to find in Southeast Asia than gold and I didn’t even look for gold.

 - Staring at the ocean can cure most things gone awry in your life.
 Most.

-- A kind smile and gentle disposition is all you need to communicate across the globe.
-Well that, and the Google translate app.
+- A kind smile and gentle disposition are all you need to communicate across the globe.
+Well that, and the Google Translate app.

 In closing, be kind, it’s the only form of currency accepted worldwide.